Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 >
 > - The [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file should be committed to a repository to ensure reproducible builds.
 > - The `cbuild` option `--frozen-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
-> - To update to pack versions, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) and use the command `csolution convert` to generate the build information.
+> - To update a pack to a new version, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) or remove the information about a specific pack in this file.

 #### Repository (version control)

 To support reproducible builds the following files should be committed to a repository of a version control system.

 - All user source code files.
-- All csolution project files (`*.csolution.yml`, `*.cproject.yml`, etc.).
+- All csolution project files (`cdefault.yml`, `*.csolution.yml`, `*.cproject.yml`, etc.).
 - All files in the RTE directory
   - Ensure that there are no files with the extension *.update@* as this indicates that configuration files are not up-to-date due to updated software packs.
-- The file `*.cbuild-pack` to allow reproducible builds.
+- The file `*.cbuild-pack.yml` to allow [reproducible builds](#reproducible-builds).
-- Optionally, the file `*.cbuild-set` which defines the context set of the application that should be generated.
+- Optionally, the file `*.cbuild-set.yml` which defines the context set of the application that should be generated.

 > **Note:**
 >